esau-morais/esau-morais/README.md

 ## ➤ Goals

-- [ ] Improve on ReactJS
+- [X] Study more about React Hooks
 - [ ] Start to study TypeScript
-- [ ] Study more about AI and Data Science
+- [X] Study more about AI and Data Science
 - [ ] Start freelance jobs

 ---